jaspermutsaerts-paqt/adaptable-code/docs/13-outro.md

 # Conclusion ##

-**This was just about promoting the use of interfaces.
+**This was just about promoting the use of interfaces and in particular splitting them up.
 But that's not a catchy title.**

 ## Thoughts?